Bookmarks Settings

 Determines the field of view and perspective distortion (35mm to 200mm).

-Wide angle (35-50mm): Captures more of the scene, more perspective distortion
+• Wide angle (35–50mm) — Captures more of the scene with more perspective distortion

-Focus controls determine which parts of your scene are sharp and which are blurred when using shallow depth of field.
-This technique is particularly effective for highlighting specific product features like logos, materials, or functional elements.
+Focus controls determine which parts of your scene are sharp and which are blurred.
+This is effective for highlighting specific product features like logos, materials, or functional elements.

-Click "Select Focus Point" in the Edit Panel
+2. Click "Select Focus Point" in the right sidebar.

-Click directly on the part of your model you want in perfect focus
+3. Click directly on the part of your model you want in sharp focus.

-Update your bookmark to save this focus point
+4. Update your bookmark to save the focus point.

 Exposure settings control the brightness of your image.
-Glossi offers both automatic and manual exposure options, just like a real
+Glossi offers both automatic and manual exposure modes.

 Auto Exposure

-The simplest option where Glossi automatically adjusts settings to create a properly exposed image.
-This is the recommended starting point for most users.
+Glossi automatically adjusts settings to create a properly exposed image based on your f-stop value.
+This is the default mode and the recommended starting point for most users.

 Manual Exposure

-Manual exposure gives you precise control over image brightness and depth of field effects.
-It simulates three primary camera settings:
+Manual mode gives you precise control over image brightness and depth of field.
+It exposes three camera settings:

 F-stop (Aperture)

-Lower values (f/1.8-f/4) will create a shallow depth of field (background blur) and allow more light enters the camera
+• Lower values (f/1.8–f/4) — Shallow depth of field (background blur), more light enters the camera

-Higher values (f/8-f/22) will create Greater depth of field (more of scene in focus) and result in less light enters the camera
+• Higher values (f/8–f/22) — Greater depth of field (more of the scene in focus), less light enters the camera

 Shutter Speed